 Desertification stands as one of the most pressing environmental challenges of our time, affecting the lives of millions of people by degrading land to the point where it can no longer support life.
-As fertile land turns to desert, the consequences are severe, including shortages, poverty, and forced migration.
+As fertile land turns to desert, the consequences are severe, including food shortages, poverty, and forced migration.
 However, with a combination of modern science and traditional knowledge, there are eco-friendly solutions at hand that can combat, and even reverse, the tide of desertification.

 Combating Desertification